The entire book appears at this link with chapters added after appearing online:

 Stage fright right on past the terribly terrific trio embarking on the

 artistic diversion au courant; in this case, the latest craze

 which is called the poetry game.
 They draw straws to determine

-who begins and part of the objective is to finish a line as soon
+who begins, part of the objective being to finish a line as soon

 They take turns alternating lines for what might be, what

 could be, what is . .. a darn good-looking ode to the muse of